 Pilot Projects in Housing and Consumer Debt

 In the housing pilot, Northeast Legal Aid and Lawrence Community Works worked together to establish a Housing Stabilization Center in Lawrence, MA to provide resources such as access to emergency funding, supportive services, and mediation to landlords and tenants to stabilize at-risk tenancies before an eviction case is filed.
 The pilot engaged in extensive outreach to the community to educate landlords and tenants about the program.
-All 36 of the pilot participants remained in their homes at the conclusion of the pilot and through the financial counseling and coaching provided by the Housing Stabilization Coordinator at the Center, pilot participants’ monthly income increased by an average of $1,493.
+All 36 of the pilot participants remained in their homes at the conclusion of the pilot and through the financial counseling, job training and referrals provided by the Housing Stabilization Coordinator at the Center, 17 out of 36 participants had enhanced their monthly income by the end of the Pilot: an across-the-board total of $26,310, or an average of $1548 per month for those 17 families (or, amongst all 36 participants, an average increase of $731 per month).
 You can read the summary of the housing pilot here.

 In the consumer debt pilot, an attorney from Greater Boston Legal Services worked with local community organizations to provide upstream education and training about consumer debt issues and consumer rights, as well as representation for consumer debtors in selected cases.
 He created and disseminated a set of online tools to assist end users and social services entities in addressing consumer debt before a court case is initiated or, where a case has been filed, before the next hearing date.
 He also supported development and staffing of a lawyer-for-the-day program for consumer debt cases in collaboration with the Volunteer Lawyers Project and the Dorchester Division of the Boston Municipal Court.
 By the end of the pilot, the attorney had closed 60 consumer debt cases resulting in total savings of more than $68,000 in reduced consumer debt.
 You can read the summary of the consumer debt pilot here.